 The killer then goes on another rampage, seizing a school bus, and the gripping climax sees Callahan execute him without the benefit of judge or jury.

-His SFPD badge then follows the corpse of the deceased child-slayer into the murky waters of the quarry lake, thrown in disgust at the job and the conditions under which he is supposed to perform it.
+His SFPD badge then follows the corpse of the deceased child slayer into the murky waters of the quarry lake, thrown in disgust at the job and the conditions under which he is supposed to perform it (in a deliberate nod towards High Noon).

 Eastwood is at his steely-eyed best, and whether or not you agree with the notions of vigilante justice put forth here, you have to admire the force with which they’re presented.

-Dirty Harry was originally set to star Frank Sinatra and yet it’s a role that laconic Spaghetti Western star Clint Eastwood was born to play.
+Dirty Harry was originally set to star Frank Sinatra (the part was also offered to both John Wayne and Paul Newman), and yet it’s a role that laconic Spaghetti Western star Clint Eastwood was born to play.